northern-geasco/northern-geasco-application/README.md

 Snake-Antivirus
 ==============
 A simple antivirus written in Python in which can scan files.
-(Antivirus still under development.)

 How to Install
 --------------